Top 10 Shopify Stores 2020

 As long as they keep accepting upsells customers would be presented 3 upsell offers.
 On the other hand, when they decrease the very first and 2nd upsell offer they would then exist with a downsell offer.

-Shopify evaluation: conclusion
+Shopify review: conclusion